The 8 Great Bodhisattvas and the 8 Great Qualities of Buddha; 8 Great Mantras and Why We Need These Qualities

 The most famous of these are the Three Great Bodhisattvas, who each represent one of the most important aspects of Buddha qualities: Wisdom, represented by Manjushri, Compassion, represented by Avalokiteshvara (Chenrezig) and Power represented by Vajrapani.
 Yet the remaining five are key aspects of Enlightenment.
 Together, the eight, represent qualities we desperately need in our tumultuous world.

 The Compassion and Wisdom of the Bodhisattvas are reassuring in times of crisis.
-Today, with war, COVID-19 and economic devastation — and the inevitable hunger and suffering that follow such disasters — we take refuge in our compassionate Bodhisattva saviors.
+Today, with war, sickness, and economic devastation — and the inevitable hunger and suffering that follow such disasters — we take refuge in our compassionate Bodhisattva saviors.
 The Bodhisattvas are the “saviors” — the champions or heroes.

-Each Bodhisattva tends to be narrowly “focused”: Avalokiteshvara (Chenrezig, Kuanyin) for Compassion, Manjushri for Wisdom, Vajrapani for power (fierce activity), and so on.
-They are known as the Eight Great Sons of the Buddha because they are the “offspring” of Buddha’s Wisdom and Compassion and Activity.
+Each Bodhisattva tends to be narrowly “focused”: Avalokiteshvara (Chenrezig, Kuanyin) for Compassion, Manjushri for Wisdom, Vajrapani for Power, (fierce activity), and so on.
+They are known as the Eight Great Siblings of the Buddha because they are the “offspring” of Buddha’s Wisdom and Compassion and Activity.
 Thought of another way, they are emanations of Buddha’s Eight Great Qualities.

 Although it can be beneficial to focus on “the specialist” manifestations of Buddha’s qualities — at times when we specifically need that quality in our lives (such as protection, healing, wisdom) — it is important to understand that all Bodhisattvas and Buddha’s embody fully all the Enlightened Qualities.